Skip to content

 What is home insurance excess?

 The excess payment on your home insurance policy is what you contribute towards a claim before your insurer covers the remaining cost.
-Insurers impose an excess in order to deter people from making trivial claims on their insurance policies.
+Insurers impose an excess in order to discourage people from making trivial claims on their insurance policies.
+Most insurance policies have two types of excess: compulsory excess and voluntary excess.

 Home